Structured and Fast Optimization: The Kronecker SGD Algorithm: Convergence and Complexity Analysis

+The Lemma is also valid in our settings.
 By Lemma~\ref{lem:k_it}, in our setting, we have that with high probability, $Q=O(m\cdot\exp(-\tau^2/2))$.
 Moreover, the set of changed weight vectors denoted as $\ell(t)$ in Algorithm~\ref{alg:sgd_at} satisfies that the upper bound of its size $K$ has the following relationship with the quantity $Q$. \begin{lemma} The parameters $K$ and $Q$ in Algorithm~\ref{alg:sgd_at} satisfy that $K=O(S_{\batch}\cdot Q)$. \end{lemma}